• Skip to primary navigation

 Before rolling the meatballs, I like to test for flavour.

-Take a marble-sized piece of meat and flatten into a small patty.
+Take a marble-sized piece of meat and flatten it into a small patty.
 Fry in a little oil until brown on both sides (image 2 above).
 Allow it to cool and then taste.
 If you need more heat, add chilli to the mince mixture.
 For more saltiness, either add more fish sauce or a little salt.
 If you need more sweetness, add a little sugar.

 Roll the Thai meatballs